jQuery UI 1.14.0 released

 Posted on by

-We’re happy to announce the first patch release to jQuery 1.13 is out.
+We’re happy to announce the first patch release to jQuery UI 1.13 is out.
 It mostly consists of fixes for 1.13 regressions reported to us since the 1.13.0 release.
 Fixes involve the Widget, Autocomplete, Sortable & Tooltip modules.

 Please remember jQuery UI is in a maintenance state: we’ll make sure the library is compatible with new jQuery releases and that security issues are fixed but no new significant feature work is planned.
 We’ll also try to fix important regressions from jQuery UI 1.12.1; older long-standing bugs may not get fixed.
 Note that this does not affect jQuery Core which is still actively maintained.